MahendraTennakoon/programming_notes/topics/javascript/destructuring_assignment.md

 console.log(c, m, y, k) // Cyan Magenta Yellow Black
 ```

 It is possible to assign a default value to a variable when destructuing.
-The default will value will be used if the corresponding value in the array is undefined.
+The default value will be used if the corresponding value in the array is undefined.

 ```
 const colors = ["Cyan", "Magenta", "Yellow"];